HashemShullar/SeamCarving/README.md

 # Seam Carving

-Image retargeting is the process of changing the aspect ratio of an image without introducing artifacts or distorting the important parts.
-Its applications vary from Computer Vision pre-processing steps to photo editing softwares.
-Recent developments in foldable phone have also triggered interest in image retargeting since these algorithms help in improving the user experience.
+Image retargeting is the process of changing the aspect ratio of an image without introducing artifacts or distorting its important parts.
+Retargeting applications vary from Computer Vision pre-processing steps to photo editing softwares.
+Recent developments in foldable phones have also triggered interest in image retargeting since these algorithms help in improving the user experience.
 Seam Carving is a discrete retargeting method where the aspect ratio of the image is iteratively changed by generating top-down and left-right lines along which the modifications occur.

-This code was developed for EE 663 (Image Processing) course at KFUPM.